The ITensor Software Library for Tensor Network Calculations: Acknowledgements

 \section{Acknowledgements}

+We thank Johannes Hauschild for many discussions about the TeNPy software and for taking significant time to work with us to provide and develop benchmark codes.
+We thank Nils Wentzell for providing expertise and help regarding a custom Python environment on the Flatiron Institute computing cluster, as well as help designing the multithreading strategy for threaded block sparse contractions.

-We would like to acknowledge key contributors to ITensor: Katharine Hyatt for developing a GPU-accelerated backend for the ITensors.jl package; \footnote{\mbox{ITensorsGPU:} \href{https://github.com/ITensor/ITensorsGPU.jl}{https://github.com/ITensor/ITensorsGPU.jl}} Anna Keselman for contributing a major improvement to the AutoMPO system which handles long-range interactions and multi-site operators; Thomas E. Baker for expanding and improving the ITensor documentation, in particular the tutorials.
-Thanks also to Jing Chen, Ying-Jer Kao, John Terilla, and Tyler Bryson for discussions about automatically handling fermion signs.
+Key contributors to ITensor include: Katharine Hyatt for developing a GPU-accelerated backend for the ITensors.jl package; \footnote{\mbox{ITensorGPU:} \href{https://github.com/ITensor/ITensors.jl/tree/main/ITensorGPU}{https://github.com/ITensor/ITensors.jl/tree/main/ITensorGPU}} Anna Keselman for contributing a major improvement to the OpSum/AutoMPO system which handles long-range interactions and multi-site operators; Thomas E. Baker for expanding and improving the ITensor documentation, in particular the tutorials.
+Thanks to Jing Chen, Ying-Jer Kao, John Terilla, and Tyler Bryson for discussions about automatically handling fermion signs.
+We also thank Jing-Guo Liu for helping us to generalize the tensor contraction backend of ITensors.jl to handle more arbitrary number types.